Genivia/ugrep/README.md

            -N, --only-line-number
                   The line number of the matching line in the file is output with- out displaying the match.
 The line number counter is reset  for each file processed.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

            --no-hidden
                   Do not search hidden files and hidden directories.

+           --no-mmap
+                  Do not use memory maps to search files.
+By default, memory maps are used under certain conditions to improve performance.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified